MicrosoftDocs/azure-docs/articles/api-center/enable-managed-api-analysis-linting.md

     :::image type="content" source="media/enable-managed-api-analysis-linting/enable-analysis-visual-studio-code.png" alt-text="Screenshot of enabling API linting and analysis in Visual Studio Code.":::

 A message notifies you after API analysis is successfully enabled.
-The following are installed locally in the `.api-center-rules` folder at the root of your working folder:
+A folder for your API center is created in `.api-center-rules`, at the root of your working folder.
+The folder for your API center contains:

 * A `ruleset.yml` file that defines the default API style guide used by the linting engine.
 * A `functions` folder with an example custom function that you can use to extend the ruleset.